Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 qi pulsates. (zhang 42)

-The law of life, the great Te -
+Law of life, great De -

-Be fearless and humble
+Become fearless and humble

-like a mountain stream
+like a mountain stream -

-turn into a full-flowing stream,
+you will turn into a full-flowing stream,

-the main stream of the Middle Kingdom.
+the main stream of the Celestial Empire.

-So says the great Te,
+So says the great De,

-Know the holiday, but live everyday life -
+Experience the holiday, but live everyday life -

-you will become an example for the Celestial Empire.
+You will become an example for the Celestial Empire.

-So says the great Te,
+So says the great De,

 law of life.

-Know glory, but love oblivion.
+Know the glory, but love the oblivion.

 The great river does not remember itself,